dsugden/cluster-console/README.md

 #### multiple VM cluster: using the Vagrantfile

-you'll need this box: https://github.com/dsugden/vagrant-ansible-ubuntu-oracle-java8, install it then
+you'll need this box: https://github.com/dsugden/vagrant-ansible-ubuntu-oracle-java8, install (NOTE: the project Vagrantfile assumes the box is named `ubuntu/trusty64_oraclejava8`) it, then:

     vagrant up